D3vil0p3r/OpenPasswordFilter/README.md

 ```
 > sc create OPF binPath= "<full path to exe>\opfservice.exe" start= boot
 ```

+### Configuration

+Create the dictionary files you need inside the SYSVOL directory.
+OPF supports the following dictionary files to be created:
+* **opfmatch.txt:** all passwords that full match a string will be rejected
+* **opfcont.txt:** all passwords that partial match a string inside the file will be rejected
+* **opfregex.txt:** all passwords that match the specified regex patterns inside the file will be rejected
+* **opfnoregex.txt:** all passwords that does not match the specified regex patterns inside the file will be rejected

+Furthermore, you can create also **opfgroups.txt** where to insert only domain users the password filter will be applied to.

-Finally, create two dictionary files in the same directory where you placed opfservice.exe named `opfmatch.txt` and `opfcont.txt`.
-These should contain one forbidden password per line, such as:
+For example, `opfmatch.txt` could contain one forbidden string per line, such as:
 ```
 Password1
 Password2